miker704/Strife/patches2.md

     - Added a new function to soley just update the name of a dmServer.
     - Changed the front end route for guild discovery from `/$/channels/guild-discovery/` to `/$/guild-discovery/`.
     - Changed the logic to activate the selected state for for guild discovery in server nav bar.
+    - Switch to promise based solution for loading screen animation fade out instead of solely using settimeouts.

 ## Backend Changes